drake127/bsdiff/README.md

 Overview
 -----
 There are two separate libraries in the project, bsdiff and bspatch.
-Each are self contained in bsdiff.c and bspatch.c The easiest way to integrate is to simply copy the c file to your source folder and build it.
+Each are self contained in bsdiff.c and bspatch.c.
+The easiest way to integrate is to simply copy the c file to your source folder and build it but static library is also provided.

 The overarching goal was to modify the original bsdiff/bspatch code from Colin and eliminate external dependencies and provide a simple interface to the core